sjbylo/misc/ocp-install-39/README.md

 1. RHEL 7.4 or 7.5
 1. At least 8 GB of RAM, better 16 GB or more
 1. 2 vCPU or more
-1. Attach an extra 30+GB disk for docker storage, e.g. /dev/sdb
+1. Attach an extra 30GB or more disk for docker storage, e.g. /dev/sdb
-1. One network interface only, with one static IP (which does not conflict with the following: 10.128.0.0/14 or 172.30.0.0/16)
+1. One network interface only, with one static IP (which does not conflict with the following address blocks: 10.128.0.0/14 or 172.30.0.0/16)
-1. The VM must have internet access
+1. The VM must have internet access to download the software
 1. A valid subscription of OpenShift, e.g. evaluation subs
 1. Console or remote VM access